Monday, February 9, 2026

 By the P's, Q's, 3R Approach (See ECG Blog #185) — the rhythm in Figure-1 is a regular WCT (Wide-Complex Tachycardia):

-• The rhythm is Regular.
+• The rhythm itself is Regular.

-• The QRS is obviously wide (at least 4 large boxes in duration ==> 0.16 second).
+• The QRS is obviously wide (at least 4 large boxes in duration ==> ≥0.16 second — which is very wide).

-• The Rate of the rhythm is ~130/minute.
+• The Rate of the ventricular rhythm is ~130/minute.

-As often emphasized in this ECG Blog — We need to assume VT until proven otherwise whenever we see a regular WCT rhythm without clear sign of P waves.
+As is often emphasized in this ECG Blog — We need to assume VT until proven otherwise whenever we see a regular WCT rhythm without clear sign of P waves.

 Figure-1: Take another LOOK at the ECG in Figure-1 ...